ren-jie-wu/cs2620/PS1/engineering_notebook.md

 #### Key Additions
 - [x] Send a message to an online or offline user.
 - [x] Store undelivered messages until the recipient logs in.
-- [x] Retrieve messages when the user requests them.
+- [x] Retrieve messages when the user requests them, with number of messages designated by the user (positive number ~ reading from latest; negative number ~ reading from earliest)
 - [x] Maintain a session list to validate if a request is coming from a logged-in user
 - [x] Add session token expiry with a background thread cleaning-up tokens to improve security.